temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [single workflow or batch](#options-set-single-workflow-or-batch)

-### temporal workflow describe: Show information about a Workflow Execution.
+### temporal workflow describe: Show information about a Workflow Execution

 The `temporal workflow describe` command shows information about a given [Workflow Execution](/concepts/what-is-a-workflow-execution).